Are You Missing B2? Discover the Symptoms of Vitamin Deficiency

 Evaluation

-A number of different methods can be used to evaluate the toxicity of a substance.
+Many different methods can be used to evaluate the toxicity of a substance.

 One method is to look at the LD50, which is the dose that causes death in 50% of the test animals.
 The LD50 can help determine how toxic a substance is, but it doesn’t give any information about how long it takes for the toxicity to occur.

-A third method is to look at the NOAEL, which is the dose that causes no observable adverse effect in the test animals.
+A third method is to look at the NOAEL, the dose that causes no observable adverse effect in the test animals.
 The NOAEL can help determine how much of a substance is needed to cause adverse effects.

 Treatment

-The best way to treat a vitamin toxicity is to stop taking the supplement and see a doctor if you’re experiencing any adverse effects.
+The best way to treat vitamin toxicity is to stop taking the supplement and see a doctor if you’re experiencing any adverse effects.

 Riboflavin and healthy diets